 Legal Representation for Injured Victims of Drunk Drivers

 Free Consultations • Available 24/7

 Every year, drunk driving puts nearly 112 million people at risk because of poor decisions and dangerous habits.
 Choosing to drive while intoxicated is extremely risky behavior that leads to severe accidents.
 The crashes can lead to permanent injuries or death.
 Drunk driving accident victims may have their lives ruined because of irresponsible decisions by another party.
-If you or a loved one has been injured in a drunk driving accident, our Drunk Driving Accident Victims Attorneys can help to receive compensation for your injuries and losses.
-In addition, if a death occurs because of a drunk driving car accident, family members may file a wrongful death claim on behalf of their loved one.
+If you or a loved one was injured in a drunk driving accident, our Drunk Driving Accident Victims Attorneys can help to receive compensation for your injuries and losses.
+In addition, if a death occurs because of a drunk driving accident, family members may file a wrongful death claim on behalf of their loved one.